Japanese Bobtail: Folklore and legend

 A beckoning cat in typical tricolored coat.

 Cats are featured prominently in Japanese folklore.
 As in many other traditions around the world, cats are frequently objects of fear and mistrust, with various supernatural abilities ascribed to them.
 But in some Japanese stories, the length of their tails is an important plot point, with the Japanese Bobtail seen as auspicious, while long-tailed cats may be suspected of being nekomata, a type of evil spirit.

 The maneki-neko ('beckoning cat' or 'inviting cat'), an image of a Japanese Bobtail seated with one paw raised, is considered a good-luck charm among the Japanese around the world, who often keep a statue of this figure in the front of stores or homes (most often a stylized calico, though gold and black variants are also common).
 This stems from a legend that tells how a man (usually either a priest or member of the royal family) who owned one of these cats looked up one day to see his cat beckoning to him.
 Thinking the cat might have a message from the gods, he arose and went to it; no sooner had he done so than a branch large enough to kill a man fell where he had been sitting just moments before.
 Japanese Bobtails also feature prominently in traditional Japanese painting.

-One legend of the origin of the breed's short tail, tells of a sleeping cat whose long tail caught fire; it then ran through town, spreading flames everywhere.
+One legend of the origin of the breed's short tail, tells the legend of a sleeping cat whose long tail caught fire; it then ran through town, spreading flames everywhere.
 With the capital in ashes, the Emperor decreed that all cats should have their tails cut short as a preventative measure.

 While legends and superstitions may have favored the short-tailed breed, it seems likely that the Bobtail simply has a longer history in Japan than other recognizable breeds.
 It is also likely to have carried much prestige, having originated on the continent and arrived via Korea in the Asuka period (6th century CE), along with other prized articles of Chinese culture.